sseanik/Career-Fairs-Connect/README.md

 1. Open another terminal and change directory to the frontend folder
 2. Install the node packages, e.g. `yarn install`
 4. Start the project, e.g. `yarn start`

+## Credit

+This application was collaborated in a CS9323 course with myself, [Max](https://github.com/Youps22), [Wanchen](https://github.com/WanchenZhao), [Arthur](https://github.com/af-af), [Thornton](https://github.com/ThorntonChan) and [Yulia](https://github.com/YuliaRodionov).
+Our tech stack primarily consists of React for frontend and Django for backend.
+I primarily contributed towards the Frontend component of this application, focusing on library integration (data tables, calendars, dynamic colourisation), design and responsiveness.